 This course examines the operations of financial markets and financial institutions in allocating capital in an international macroeconomic environment.
 A major focus will be on debt contracts and securities and on innovations in credit and money markets.
 Specific topics include history of the international financial system, foreign exchange and exchange rate determination, the balance of payments, open economy macroeconomics, corporate financing in international capital markets, and hedging and arbitrage.
 The functions of financial intermediaries and regulation also are discussed.
-FINC 621 Capital Markets combined with FINC 627 International Finance is equivalent to this course.
-Prerequisites: Full-Time-ACCT 602 Cost Accounting or equivalent and FINC 604 Managerial Finance, or FINC 614 Finance, or FINC 614b Advanced Financial Management.
+Prerequisites: Full-Time-ACCT 602 Cost Accounting or equivalent and FINC 604 Managerial Finance or FINC 614 Finance and FINC 614B Advanced Financial Management.
 Fully Employed-FINC 655 Financial Management of the Firm or ACCT 500 Advanced Topics: Accounting and FINC 502 Advanced Topics: Finance.